JBoundless/jordan-pagkalinawan/README.md

 I used React, React Bootstrap cards & buttons, and CSS to rebuild my portfolio site.

 ## UPDATE
 As of January 2022, this portfolio is no longer active due to deployment issues.
+NEW WEBSITE: https://jpagka22.wordpress.com

 ## Demo Image